-If you’ve been wanting to explore bondage but been intimidated by the equipment or just don’t have the time to deal with the hassle of complicated setup, do yourself a favor and try under bed restraints.
-They’re shockingly simple to install and breakdown so the evidence of your weekend romp is easy to store hidden out of sight.
+If you’ve been wanting to explore bondage but been intimidated by the equipment or just don’t have the time to deal with the hassle of a complicated setup, do yourself a favor and try under bed restraints.
+They’re shockingly simple to install and break down so the evidence of your weekend romp is easy to store hidden out of sight.

 Not everyone has room for sex chairs or large bondage furniture but if you’ve got a mattress, you can have a quality bondage setup.

 ||Price: $69.95 Shop now at Adam & Eve||Shop now Read our review|